 We have prepared this report for the owner and his/her consultants for use in design of this project only.
-This report should be provided in its entirety to prospective contractors for bidding and estimating purposes; however, the conclusions and interpretations presented in this report should not be construed as a warranty of the subsurface conditions.
+This report should not be construed as a warranty of the subsurface conditions.
 Experience has shown that soil and groundwater conditions can vary significantly over small distances.
 Inconsistent conditions can occur between explorations that may not be detected by a geotechnical study.
 If, during future site operations, subsurface conditions are encountered which vary appreciably from those described herein, HGSI should be notified for review of the recommendations of this report, and revision of such if necessary.